Should I Pay Cash Or Finance My Car?

 Loans Can Be Confusing

-If you’ve never financed a car or taken out a loan before, you might be a bit confused by the jargon thrown around by your lender — secured vs unsecured, fixed vs variable interest rates, etc.
+If you’ve never financed a car or taken out a loan before, you might be a bit confused by the jargon thrown around by your lender — secured vs unsecured, fixed vs variable interest cost, etc.

 Pay Cash vs Car Finance in Brisbane: Which Is Right for You?